kunal-ai/kunal-ai/README.md

 ![main page 2 img](https://user-images.githubusercontent.com/55757204/148624284-e9986b05-7799-4ada-beb6-cc1ee97a7fe5.png)

 ### Hello!👋
-I am working as an Application Engineer and I have worked in Supply Chain Engineering.
+I am working as an Application Engineer and I have worked in Supply Chain.
 I have worked for Tire, Rubber, Glass, Cement, Marine, Membranes and Water Treatment machinery manufacturing companies.Besides this I have also worked on Infrastructure procurement, well verse with P2P process in procurement.
 Used the Microsoft Navision Dynamics NAV , RAMCO Cloud ERP, Macola ERP, Crystal Reports for managing procurement process.
 Check out my projects on procurement in Projects Tab here at GitHub.

 - I’m currently working on Full Stack Web Development.
 - I’m currently learning Back End Web Development.
-- I’m looking to collaborate on Web Development and Supply chain management.
+- I’m looking to collaborate on Web Development and ERP Development.
 - I’m looking for help with Back End Web Development.
-- Ask me about Supply chain management.
+- Ask me about Supply chain management / ERP.

 ## 📄 Posts / Articles :